-Amy Immerman is one of Cincinnati’s most active and well-known piano teachers, specializing in teaching Suzuki students as young as age 3, and traditional and recreational lessons from childhood through adults of all ages.
+Amy Immerman is one of Cincinnati’s most active and well-known piano teachers, specializing in traditional and recreational lessons, children through adults .
 She holds a Bachelor of Arts in Psychology and a Master of Music in Piano Performance and Pedagogy from Ohio University.
 She is a Permanent National Certified Teacher of Music (NCTM).
 Amy completed the entire Suzuki teacher training curriculum.
-She created, teaches and directs recreational keyboard classes at Cincinnati Music Academy.
+She created, teaches and directs the adult recreational keyboard classes at Cincinnati Music Academy.
 She is one of the original co-founders of Cincinnati Music Academy.

 Interested in Amy presenting to your teacher organization or conference?
 Click here to see a list and description of presentations.

 Amy Rose Immerman, National Certified Teacher of Music (NCTM), is one of three co-founders and owners of the Cincinnati Music Academy, 1997-2022.
 She teaches traditional and recreational lessons, and adult keyboard classes.
 She has a large adult student base, and truly enjoys working with students of all ages.

 To keep her teaching fresh and current with new teaching trends, Amy regularly attends music conferences and workshops.
 Through these conferences, Amy knows many of today’s active piano composers and music publishers.